LizLaffitte/yellow-bit-road/README.md

 # YellowBitRoad

-A Rails app (built as a Flatiron Portfolio Project) designed to help self-taught programmers keep track of their learning goals, roads and courses.
-Create a road, add checkpoints and courses, and get moving!
+A Ruby on Rails application designed to help self-taught programmers keep track of their coding learning goals.
+Users can chart their own roads to learning new programming languages and concepts.
+Create a new road and add courses as checkpoints along that road.
+You can assign goal completion dates to both checkpoints and learning roads.

-## Getting Started
+YellowBitRoad was built from my own experience as a self-led programming student.
+I would often find courses online for a language I didn't know, or know well, and want to take at a later date.
+It was difficult to keep track of them all, and organize them in into a clear road to learning something new.
+YellowBitRoad was created to serve as a tool for creating and organizing those roads, as well as a way to discover new programming courses to take.

+## Use YellowBitRoad Online
+You can find our deployed app on Heroku: https://yellowbitroad.herokuapp.com/

+### Signup

+### Login

+## Local Installation Instructions

 These instructions will get YellowBitRoad up and running on your computer.